South King Street Historic District

 South King Street Historic District is a national historic district located at Morganton, Burke County, North Carolina.
 It encompasses 10 contributing buildings in Morganton.
-It includes residential, religious, and educational buildings built between about 1893 and 1939.
-It includes representative examples of Colonial Revival, Georgian Revival, and Gothic Revival style architecture.
+The district contains residential, religious, and educational buildings built between about 1893 and 1939.
+It includes district includes representative examples of Colonial Revival, Georgian Revival, and Gothic Revival style architecture.
 Notable buildings include the Grace Episcopal Church (c.
 1893), Morganton Library (c.
 1935), and Works Progress Administration constructed nurses' home.

 It was listed on the National Register of Historic Places in 1987.